NCommander/openbsd-src-with-branches/gnu/llvm/clang/docs/ClangCommandLineReference.rst

 Enables an experimental new pass manager in LLVM.

+.. option:: -fexperimental-strict-floating-point

+Enables the use of non-default rounding modes and non-default exception handling on targets that are not currently ready.

 .. option:: -ffine-grained-bitfield-accesses, -fno-fine-grained-bitfield-accesses

 Use separate accesses for consecutive bitfield runs with legal widths and alignments.